sajanshakya129/coappbrpc/README.md

 The following steps are written with the consideration that the system for development is fresh newly installed Linux Based System.

 ### Prerequisites
-Please install following application to build and run coappbrpc
+Please install following applications to build and install coappbrpc.
 ```bash
 sudo apt-get install cmake build-essential dh-autoreconf python python-pip
 ```